 Don't copy/cut the current line when invoking the Copy or Cut action with no selection

-This option lets you override the default behavior of copying Ctrl+C or cutting Ctrl+X the whole current line when nothing is selected in the editor.
+This option lets you override the default behavior of copying Control+C or cutting Control+X the whole current line when nothing is selected in the editor.

 Don't select the copied line after invoking the Copy action with no selection

-By default, when you use Ctrl+C without selecting anything, the whole line gets copied.
+By default, when you use Control+C without selecting anything, the whole line gets copied.
 With this action, you can avoid that selection.

 When pasting a line copied with no selection